yalvarez08/bakery-.NET/README.md

-# Bakery Inventory App
+# Bakery Inventory

+## Description

 This bakery inventory is a CRUD app built using .NET Core framework and C#.
+Through REST APIs, inventory items can be created, updated, and deleted on the app UI.